Ellen Burstyn: Early life

-Burstyn was born Edna Rae Gillooly on December 7, 1932 in Detroit, Michigan, the daughter of Correine Marie (née Hamel) and John Austin Gillooly.
-She has described her ancestry as "Irish, French, Pennsylvania Dutch, a little Canadian Indian".
+Burstyn was born Edna Rae Gillooly on December 7, 1932, in Detroit, the daughter of Correine Marie (née Hamel) and John Austin Gillooly.
+She says her ancestry is "Irish, French, Pennsylvania Dutch, a little Canadian Indian".
 Burstyn has an older brother, Jack, and a younger brother, Steve.
 Her parents divorced when she was young, and she and her brothers lived with their mother and stepfather.

 Burstyn attended Cass Technical High School, a university-preparatory school that allowed students to choose a specific field of study.
 Burstyn majored in fashion illustration.
-In high school, she was a cheerleader, a member of the student council, and president of her drama club.
+In high school she was a cheerleader, a member of the student council, and president of her drama club.
 She dropped out of high school during her senior year after failing her classes.
-Soon afterwards, Burstyn worked as a dancer using the name Kerri Flynn, and then a model until the age of 23.
+Soon afterward, Burstyn worked as a dancer using the name Kerri Flynn, and then a model until the age of 23.
 She later moved to Dallas, where she continued modeling and worked in other fashion jobs before moving to New York City.

 From 1955 to 1956, Burstyn appeared as an "away we go" dancing girl on The Jackie Gleason Show under the name Erica Dean.
 Burstyn then decided to become an actress and chose the name "Ellen McRae" as her professional name; she later changed her surname after her 1964 marriage to Neil Burstyn.

 Career

-Early work (1958–1970)
+1958–1970: Early work and Broadway debut

 Burstyn debuted on Broadway in 1957 and joined Lee Strasberg's The Actors Studio in New York City in 1967.
-Starting in the late 1950s, and throughout the 1960s, Burstyn frequently played guest roles on a number of primetime television shows, including Dr. Kildare, 77 Sunset Strip, Ben Casey, Perry Mason, Wagon Train, Gunsmoke, The Big Valley, The Virginian, Laramie and The Time Tunnel.
+Starting in the late 1950s, and throughout the 1960s, Burstyn frequently played guest roles on a number of primetime television shows, including Dr. Kildare, 77 Sunset Strip, Ben Casey, Perry Mason, Cheyenne, Wagon Train, Gunsmoke, The Big Valley, The Virginian, Laramie and The Time Tunnel.
 Burstyn was credited as Ellen McRae until 1967, when she and her then-husband Neil Nephew both changed their surname to Burstyn, and she began to be credited as Ellen Burstyn.
-In 1970, she appeared uncredited and fully frontally nude in the Joseph Strick adaptation of Henry Miller's controversial novel Tropic of Cancer.
-In 1975, she won a Tony Award for Best Performance by a Leading Actress in a Play for her performance in the comedy Same Time, Next Year, a role in which she would reprise in a film adaptation in 1978.
+In 1970, she appeared uncredited in the Joseph Strick adaptation of Henry Miller's controversial novel Tropic of Cancer.
+In 1975, she won a Tony Award for Best Performance by a Leading Actress in a Play for her performance in the comedy Same Time, Next Year, a role she reprised in a film adaptation in 1978.